withings/stilgar/doc/design.md

 query always covers the same set of columns, which allows us to avoid inefficient input formats like TabSeparatedWithNames or JSONEachRow.

-## Forwarder implementation

-### Forwarding channel and feeder function

-The forwarder is implemented with 2 components:

-- A forwarding channel which takes ownership of all destinations and processes messages ; those in turn give directives as to what to do with the destinations
-- A feeder function which pulls events from beanstalkd and sends them to the forwarding channel

-For more details as to why this is necessary, refer to the note about async Rust below.
-This design allows us to give control to a single task/thread, yet still be able to reach the destinations from anywhere in the code (via message passing) :

-- The feeder function passes events as message, for forwarding
-- The /status endpoint passes status requests as messages

-### Backoff

-At times, it might be necessary to slow down or stop events intake as destination issues arise and resolve.
-For example, should your Clickhouse destination become unavailable due to a network issue, it would be wise to let events accumulate in the beanstalkd queue rather than the in-memory destination cache.

-To this end, destinations can return error statuses to the forwarder when storing events.
-When it receives those, it will update its exponential backoff duration and sleep before reserving a new job from beanstalkd.

-This will progressively slow down the forwarding process and allow events to stack up in the beanstalkd queue.
-Configuring your queue to be persisted on disk will allow you to recover your events even if the destination issue ends up requiring a Stilgar restart.

 ## A note about asynchronous Rust